London Overground performance

 We provide a range of customer information at our stations, including timetable posters and Rail and Tube maps, station services posters, fares information and information about planned closures.

-In conjunction with the London Overground line naming project, we are simplifying our Wonderwall screens to improve their appearance and ensure they are aligned to latest industry guidance.
+In conjunction with the London Overground line naming project, we have simplified the Wonderwall screens to improve their appearance and ensure they are aligned to latest industry guidance.

-Our trains have public address systems and customer information screens for the provision of audio announcements and visual displays.
+Our trains are also equipped with public address systems and customer information screens for the provision of audio announcements and visual displays.
 To ensure customers have sufficient time to prepare to leave the train at their destination, automated announcements and visual displays advising the next station are made after departure from the previous station and again before the arrival.

 Ticket buying facilities